Indian Law Makers, Poets Criticizing Modis Barbaric Policies - UrduPoint

 "Kashmiri students are detained and made missing persons from various universities of India," he added.

-All India Majlis-e-Ittehadul Muslimeen (AIMIM) chief, Asaduddin Owaisi, slammed that Narendra Modi had violated all the constitutional norms by implementing hegemonic, autocratic and barbaric policies and laws to crush the voice raised against him.
+All India Majlis-e-Ittehadul Muslimeen (AIMIM) chief, Asaduddin Owaisi, slammed Narendra Modi had violated all the constitutional norms by implementing hegemonic, autocratic, and barbaric policies and laws to crush the voice raised against him.